 Do you want the good news, or the bad?
 Well the good news is, fish poo should provide all the nutrients your plants require.
-The bad news is, if fish poo is allowed to accumulate it will almost certainly kill your fish.
+If fish poo is allowed to accumulate it will almost certainly eventually kill your fish.
 It’s all a matter of balance – once again!
 Fortunately, it’s a balance that Nature helps us achieve.
 It just needs a helping hand.

 Fish poo really is at the centre of our aquaponic universe.
 Without it we’d just be left with hydroponics.
 It’s the stuff that nourishes our plants but could kill our fish.
 It’s the Jekyll and Hyde of aquaponics.